The 80s. A time of big hair, gnarly music and, like, totally rad movies. The blockbuster format was the most popular movie style at that time.

 The 1989 musical comedy was released the same day as Disney’s The Little Mermaid.
 The movie became one of the biggest selling VHS releases, and it inspired a television series.
 Judith Barsi, who voiced Anne-Marie, was murdered before the film was released.
 The end credits song “Love Survives” is dedicated to her memory.

-Image of all the 80s music trivia questions and answers
+Image of 80s music trivia questions and answers

 More trivia questions